meganz/MEGAcmd/contrib/docs/BACKUPS.md

 # MEGA-BACKUPS - Backing folders with MEGAcmd
 This is a brief tutorial on how to configure backups.

-It will be improved soon.
+Notice: the commands listed here assume you are using the interactive interaction mode: they are supposed to be executed within MEGAcmdShell.

 ## Creation
 Example: